 Tips for Visiting the Weekend Market

-With a little advice from those who go often, shopping the 15,000 stalls of the Chatuchak Weekend Market will be less daunting.
-While some of these tips will serve you well at any market, other's are specific to the Bankok market.
+With a little advice from those who often go, shopping the 15,000 stalls of the Chatuchak Weekend Market will be less daunting.
+While some of these tips will serve you well at any market, others are specific to the Bankok market.

-- Go Early: Go before the crowds and the heat make it hard to enjoy the shopping.
+- Go Early: Go before the crowds, and the heat, which makes it hard to enjoy the shopping.

 - Get a Map: Chatuchak is big and confusing, so it's easy to get lost.
 Grab a map from one of the visitor centers in the outer perimeter of the market or take advantage of the many maps posted inside.

 - Act Fast: If you like it, buy it now, as it will be difficult to find your way back.

 - Use a Landmark: The Clock Tower in the center of the market is the easiest place to find.
 It makes a good landmark for meeting up with people.

 - Beware of Scams: Although crime is fairly low in Thailand, petty thievery does happen in crowded markets.
 Don't present an easy target (e.g., an unzipped backpack, smartphone sticking out of back pocket, etc.).
 Even still, you're more likely to get "robbed" by being overcharged or sold a fake!